invalidusrname/movie-collector/README.md

 - amazonrc.txt     (amazon configuration settings used to lookup and movies)
 - config.yml       (application-wide settings.
 Currently used to for mail settings)
 - database.yml     (the same familiar database settings present in most rails apps)

-## Deploying

-Capistrano is used for deployment.
-Currently this project deploys to moviecollector.org, but could be changed in the future.